-RISE IVF is responsible nationally for Produktionslyftet and MITC is the regional hub for East Middle Sweden. produktionslyftet.se
+RISE IVF is responsible for Produktionslyftet nationally, and MITC is the regional hub for East Middle Sweden

-In the Produktionsyftet Start Programme, we work with Lean as a basis for increasing the capability to deliberately and sustainably drive improvement, renewal and automation.
-The Start Programme is carried out at your company, or remotely with 6-8 training sessions.
+In the Produktionsyftet Start Programme, we work with Lean as a basis for increasing the capability to deliberately and sustainably drive improvement, innovation and automation.
+The Start Programme is carried out at your company premises or remotely with 6-8 training sessions.

 - Why is this important?
-Introduction to change work and automation, work involving your company needs and what your desired future situation will look like from the perspectives of your customers, employees, owners and surrounding society.
+Introduction to change work and automation, work involving your company needs, and observation of what your desired future situation will look like from the perspectives of your customers, employees, owners and surrounding society.

-- Where are we at now?
-Flowcharting where we look at a selected flow and jointly render its current situation visible.
-We identify challenges and potential improvements, both ion general and in connection with automation.
+- At which point are we now?
+Flowcharting where we look at a selected flow and together render its current situation visible.
+We identify challenges and potential improvements, both in general and in connection with automation.

 - How do we go forward?
 With this last factor, we summarise what we have learned and focus in more depth on work with change.
-We want you yourself to describe your next step in your development.
+At this stage we want you to describe your next step in the development path.

-The well-tried Produktionslyftet development programme of 18 months strengthens the company’s innate capability to renew itself and improve its competitiveness – all with a point of departure in the company’s own strengths and assessments.
-The programme is aimed at independent companies, individual factories or closely connected entities within a corporate group.
+Produktionslyftet’s proven 18-month development program strengthens the company’s inherent ability to innovate and improve its competitiveness – all based on the company’s own strengths and values.
+The program is aimed at independent companies, individual factories or cohesive units within a corporate group.

-Coaching and workshops will be conducted at the company every other week, the last half-year was the fourth week.
-When needed, experts with various competences participate from Produktionslyftet.
-Two persons at the company will also follow university college training in Lean, divided up into five meetings of two days with intervening homework (billed separately).
+Coaching and workshops will be conducted at the company premises every other week, and every fourth week in the last six months of the programme.
+When needed, Produktionslyftet experts with various competences will be involved.
+Two persons at the company will also follow university training in Lean, divided up into five meetings of two days duration with an assigned homework between the meetings (billed separately).

-Smaller companies, up to approx. 30 employees, can go through a less comprehensive programme, where the schedule builds on half-days, alternatively full days, as well as being based in part remotely.
+Smaller companies with up to 30 employees can can implement a less comprehensive programme, where the schedule is based on half-days or full days, with a possibility to have part of the programme remotely.

-When a number of companies or entities that are a part of a group structure are taking part, there will also be needs-adapted co-ordination work.
+When a number of companies or units that are a part of a group structure are taking participating, there will also be needs-adapted co-ordination work.
 Please contact us to hear more about it.